• Skip to Content

 Shenandoah University’s logo

-Shenandoah University had 469 students earn a spot on the President's List for the Spring 2025 semester.
-To qualify for this prestigious academic recognition, students must be enrolled full-time in baccalaureate degree programs and attain a semester GPA of 3.90 or higher.
-All President's List honorees are also recognized on the university's Dean's List, which includes students who earn a semester GPA of 3.50 or higher.
+Shenandoah University had 1,195 students earn a spot on the Dean's List for the Fall 2025 semester.
+To qualify for the Dean's List, students must be enrolled full-time in baccalaureate degree programs and earn a semester GPA of 3.50 or higher.
+Dean's List students who achieve a semester GPA of 3.90 or higher also qualify for the university's President's List.

 Shenandoah University’s logo